vladyslav-panchenko280/vladyslav-panchenko280/README.md

 # Welcome to my GitHub profile 👋

 - 💻 I'm Full-Stack Developer
-- 💼 More than 1 year commercial experience
+- 💼 2 years commercial experience
 - 🔍 Strong attention to detail.
 - ⚡ Working in a fast-paced, dynamic environment and thrive under pressure
 - 🎨 Creative mindset and a penchant for problem-solving